flatsheet/flatsheet-api-client/readme.md

 ```

 The `host` argument is optional, only use it if you aren't using the hosted version of Flatsheet.
-The `token` argument is not needed for GET requests, only for PUT and POST requests.
+The `token` argument is not needed for GET requests, only for PUT, POST, and DELETE requests.

 ### Get list of user's sheets